infinity-next/infinity-next/README.md

 In short:
 * You may use Infinity Next for any reason you please.
 * You may modify Infinity Next as you see fit.
-* You may distribute modifications of Infinity Next with the same license.
 * You may profit with Infinity Next.

 However, you also agree that:
 * Infinity Next & Contributors are not liable for this software and any damage it may do.
 * Infinity Next & Contributors are not liable if this software is used to break the law.
+* You will not sell copies or modifications of this source code (no sublicensing).
-* You will not redistribute modifications of Infinity Next under any license other than the [AGPL 3.0](http://choosealicense.com/licenses/agpl-3.0/).
+* You *must* distribute the source code for any publicly hosted modifications of Infinity Next under the [AGPL 3.0](http://choosealicense.com/licenses/agpl-3.0/) license in a conventional format.

+The AGPL3 license is designed to protect the end user by keeping modified copies of the source open and free.

 While not binding, I do ask that users link back to this git repository or to https://infinitydev.org on their website.
 Sharing is caring. ♥